Holistic Yoga School Founder & Lead Teacher Training Facilitator

 “I see yoga and meditation as a harmonizing practice, a way to connect with nature, and to become healthy, even luminous.
 I’m constantly in awe with the way that yoga and meditation can be relevant in every aspect of life, whether we’re planting gardens, raising children, caring for ourselves and our surroundings, or doing our work.
 Yoga teaches us to breath in to, and to be flexible within, life’s experiences so that we may yield to the beauty which we are constantly surrounded by.”

-Krista has over 9,000 hours of teaching experience and has contributed to the successful certification of hundreds of new yoga teachers.
-She considers herself an All-Levels Holistic Sadhana Yoga Teacher with additional specialized training including Children’s Yoga, Trauma-Sensitive Yoga, and Adaptable / Prenatal yoga.
+Krista has been teaching yoga professionally for over a decade and has more than 9,000 hours of teaching experience.
+She considers herself an All-Levels Holistic Sadhana Yoga Teacher with additional specialized training including Children’s Yoga, Trauma-Sensitive Yoga, and Adaptable / Prenatal.
+Her previous education in Psychology and service as a Social Worker helped contribute to and molded her skills and abilities within the field of helping.
+She went on to serve as an International Yoga Teacher Training Facilitator and Director of Operations for the School of Yoga Institute and the Kula Collective.
 She founded Holistic Yoga School in Fort Collins, Colorado, in 2012 and has been actively serving and teaching classes, retreats and trainings there to this day.
-She owned and operated a yoga studio for six years (2014 – 2019).
-Additionally, Krista’s yoga career has included working as an International Yoga Teacher Training Facilitator and Director of Operations for the School of Yoga Institute (2010 – 2015) and co-facilitating the Kula Collective’s 300hr TTC in 2017.
-Her education in Psychology and service as a Social Worker (2006 – 2010) has also contributed to molding her skills and abilities within the field of helping.
-Currently most of her time is spent caring for her two young children, but she still finds the time to offer a couple of annual yoga teacher trainings, continuing ed workshops, and teaching yoga and meditation classes in Fort Collins, Loveland and Windsor.
-She actively feeds the Colorado yoga community with a supportive and encouraging energy and dedication.
+She has also owned and operated a yoga studio for six years in Fort Collins.
+Currently most of her time is spent caring for her two young children, but she still offers a couple of annual yoga teacher trainings, continuing ed workshops, and sharing weekly yoga and meditation classes in Fort Collins, Loveland and Windsor.
+To this day Krista actively feeds the Colorado yoga community with her supportive and encouraging energy and dedication.

 Krista’s primary Yoga & Meditation Teachers include Vedantin Ping Lou (and various others at the School of Yoga Institute), Dennis Hill (Author and Meditation Teacher), CJ Ananda Page (Founder of Present Moment Retreats & Kula Collective), Julia Randall (Kula Collective), and Anita Sundaram (Satyam Healing Arts).